smimram/GETCO2022/index.md

 ### Dynamical/hybrid/control systems and robotics

-#### Jonathan Barnak & Thomas Wanner: _From Discrete Morse Theory to Combinatorial Topological Dynamics_
+#### Jonathan Barmak & Thomas Wanner: _From Discrete Morse Theory to Combinatorial Topological Dynamics_

 Morse theory establishes a celebrated link between classical gradient dynamics and the topology of the underlying phase space.
 It provided the motivation for